-Your sump pump is one of those items you may not think about until you need it—then you count on it to be operating as it should.
-Some homes with basements or crawl spaces are protected from ground water damage by a network of drainage pipes around the foundation.
+Your sump pump is one of those things you may not think about until you need it—then you hope it’s operating as it should.
+Some homes with basements or crawl spaces are guarded from ground water damage by a network of drainage pipes around the foundation.
 The pipes direct water into a shallow pit, or sump, where a sump pump pushes the water out and away from the house through a discharge pipe.
 A damaged or broken pump can swiftly allow water to overflow the sump and ravage your basement.

-Although relatively simple, a sump pump is one of the most essential and neglected disaster prevention devices in a home.
-Sump pumps work regularlyl each time water fills the sump, making them easy to forget about.
+Although fairly simple, a sump pump is one of the most important and neglected disaster prevention devices in a home.
+Sump pumps work automatically each time water fills the sump, making them easy to forget about.
 While normally very reliable, it is only as good as the power that keeps it running.

 When this simple system gives out, the results can be ruinous, resulting in thousands of dollars in damage, daily disruptions caused by major repair work and higher insurance premiums for years to come.
 So spending some time and money on avoiding failure makes a lot of sense.
 That’s the appeal of sump pump battery backup systems—no matter what the source of the pump failure, a backup system will save the day.

 Unlike water-powered systems, battery backup systems operate when there’s no water supply